Ross Cohen, Licensed Professional Counselor

 • Not setting healthy boundaries

-Fortunately, the emotional trauma and negative beliefs that keep your anxiety alive can be released and the present-day challenges that trigger your anxiety can be resolved!
+Fortunately, the emotional trauma, negative beliefs, and present-day challenges that trigger your anxiety can be addressed.

-My approach to anxiety treatment is very thorough.
-I focus on three key steps:
+My approach to anxiety treatment includes three key steps:

 1. We start by addressing how anxiety holds you back in your present day life, such as at work, in relationships and social situations, or how you feel about yourself.
-These present-day challenges will lead us to the particular traumas that remain active and continue to fuel your anxiety, fear, and worry.
-Through using highly effective counseling techniques we can work toward defusing these particular traumas.
+These present-day challenges can provide valuable insight into the particular traumas that remain active and continue to fuel your anxiety, fear, and worry.
+Through using specific counseling techniques we can work toward defusing these particular traumas.

 2. The next step is to shift the negative beliefs that you hold about yourself.
-By shifting your negative, fear-based beliefs into positive supportive beliefs, you can start to overcome your tendency toward fear and worry and start thinking more positively.
+Changing your negative, fear-based beliefs into positive supportive beliefs, can support you to overcome your tendency toward fear and worry and help you to start thinking more positively.

 3. Finally, we focus on developing new skills and resources to give you the tools to handle present-day anxiety-provoking situations and to strengthen your sense of confidence and empowerment.